hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Journey diagrams
 Below are two simplified diagrams that give you an overview of the new processes involving the CTC Traders API:

-- **[Movements diagram](documentation/movements-diagram.html)** - See the end-to-end process of transporting goods using the CTC API
+- **[Movements diagram](documentation/movements-diagram.html.md)** - See the end-to-end process of transporting goods using the CTC API
-- **[Sending an Arrival Notification: IE007](documentation/arrivals-diagram.html)** - See how you send an Arrival Notification to NCTS using the CTC API.
+- **[Sending an Arrival Notification: IE007](documentation/arrivals-diagram.html.md)** - See how you send an Arrival Notification to NCTS using the CTC API.

 ## Full specifications
-You read the full specifications for the Common Transit Convention by reading:
+You can see the full specifications for the Common Transit Convention by reading:

 - **[NCTS Phase 4 Technical Interface Specification (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)**. (this will be updated after 31 December 2020)
 - **[European Commission's Transition Strategy for NCTS Phase 4 to Phase 5](https://www.clecat.org/media/Transit%20transition%20strategy%20document.pdf)**